Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Introduction

-Two classical and popular instances of vector-type MTT methods are the joint probabilistic data association (JPDA) filter \cite{barShalom74,fortmann83,barShalom11} and multiple hypothesis tracking (MHT) methods \cite{reid79,PatPop00,Cox96,DanNew06,Kur90,Bla04,Mor77}.
-The JPDA filter is a single-scan method that seeks to calculate the minimum mean square error (MMSE) state estimates for a known number of targets at each time step; however, it has been heuristically extended to an unknown number of targets \cite{barShalom11}. \Ac{da} hypotheses are incorporated in a soft (probabilistic) manner by calculating weighted sums over all possible associations at each time step.
-This is equivalent to ``marginalizing out'' the unknown \ac{da} vector in the posterior \ac{pdf} of the target states.
-In contrast, MHT methods are multiscan methods that achieve hard \ac{da} by performing approximate maximum a posteriori (MAP) detection of an entire sequence of \ac{da} vectors.
+Two classical and popular instances of vector-type MTT methods are the joint probabilistic data association (JPDA) filter \cite{barShalom74,fortmann83,barShalom11} and multiple hypothesis tracking (MHT) methods \cite{reid79,PatPop00,Cox96,DanNew06,Bar:B90,Bla04,Mor77}.
+The JPDA filter is a single-scan method that seeks to calculate minimum mean square error (MMSE) state estimates for a known number of targets at each time step.
+An unknown number of targets can be addressed using heuristics \cite{barShalom11} or a probabilistic model for target existence as used for the development of the joint integrated probabilistic data association (JIPDA) filter \cite{musicki04}. \Ac{da} hypotheses are incorporated in a soft (probabilistic) manner by calculating weighted sums over all possible associations at each time step.
+This is equivalent to ``marginalizing out'' the unknown \ac{da} vector in the posterior \ac{pdf} of the target states, which can also be seen as an exhaustive averaging over \ac{da} vectors.
+In contrast, MHT methods are multiscan methods that achieve hard \ac{da} by performing approximate maximum a posteriori (MAP) detection of an entire sequence of \ac{da} vectors using optimization techniques such as the Auction algorithm or multiple frame assignment \cite{Ber:B91}.
 Subsequently, the target states are estimated individually, e.g., using Kalman smoothing.
-We note that both MHT and JPDA methods are capable of maintaining track continuity, i.e., target identification over consecutive time steps.
+Both MHT and JPDA methods are capable of maintaining track continuity, i.e., target identification over consecutive time steps.
+Besides the aspect of performing exhaustive averaging as in JPDA filter methods or approximate maximization as in MHT methods, an additional aspect is the representation of a single potential target or ``track''.
+Typical representations are by a single Gaussian \cite{barShalom74,reid79}, a Gaussian mixture \cite{Sal:J90,Pao:94}, or a set of particles \cite{vermaak05,mey17}.
+We note that certain set-type filters, e.g., \cite{williams2015marg} and \cite{KroMeyHla:J22}, also use exhaustive averaging or approximate maximization as their DA strategy.